 Glenferrie Conveyancing Pty Ltd can settle your matter electronically using PEXA.
 Electronic settlement is different from manual (paper based) settlement as follows:

-- Settlement payments to authorities (e.g. Council, Water and Owners Corporation) are made by BPay (and not by cheque).
+- Settlement payments to authorities (e.g. Council, Water and Owners Corporation) are typically made by BPay (and not by cheque).

 - Property Exchange Australia, the provider of the electronic settlement platform, offers an application called SettleMe.
 If you have registered as a SettleMe user, you’ll be automatically notified that your settlement has completed.